-Adult Mental Health Crisis Assessment, Intervention, and Stabilization Services
+Mental Health Crisis Assessment, Intervention, and Stabilization Services:

 What is a Mental Health Crisis:

-A mental health crisis can be defined in different ways including, but not limited to; an increase in current mental health symptoms, that are different from the person’s baseline of symptoms.
-At times when symptoms increase individuals are at risk for relapsing, self-harm, harm to others or hospitalizations.
-Crisis can be prompted from an increase in life stressors, recent life changes, loss and medication changes to name a few.
+A mental health crisis can be defined in different ways including, but not limited to; an increase in current mental health symptoms that are different from an individual’s baseline of symptoms.
+At times when symptoms increase, individuals are at risk for relapsing, and self-harm or harm to others.
+A crisis may be prompted from an increase in life stressors, recent life changes, loss, and medication changes to name a few.

-A crisis assessment is an immediate, face-to-face, evaluation to assess the recipient’s situation and identify any immediate need for emergency services.
+A crisis assessment is an immediate, evaluation to assess the individual’s situation and identify any immediate need for emergency services.

-Crisis interventions are face-to-face, short-term, intensive mental health services started during a mental health assessment.
-Interventions can assist with coping with immediate stressors, identifying available resources, developing action plans, and avoiding unnecessary hospitalizations.
+Crisis interventions are short-term, intensive mental health services started during a mental health assessment.
+Interventions can assist with coping with immediate stressors, identifying available resources, developing intervention treatment plans, and avoiding unnecessary hospitalizations.

-Crisis stabilization services are mental health services provided to a recipient after a crisis intervention to help the recipient obtain his/her functional level as it was before the crisis.
-Stabilization services are based on the crisis assessment and crisis plan, and may include supportive counseling, skills training, education, referrals, and collaboration with other service providers.
+Crisis stabilization services are mental health services provided to an individual after a crisis intervention to help them obtain their functional level as it was before the crisis.
+Stabilization services are based on the crisis assessment and crisis intervention plan, and may include supportive counseling, skills training, education, referrals, and collaboration with other service providers.

-Contact Crisis Coordinators for additional questions and to determine eligibility.
+Contact a Crisis Coordinators for additional questions and to determine eligibility.

-If an adult has a plan or intent to harm self or others, please take them to the emergency room or call 911 immediately.
+If there is a plan or intent to harm self or others, please go to the emergency room or call 911 immediately.